 - One should always have a clearly defined brand

-- Always have a sense of obligation to do good
+- Always have a sense of obligation to do good.

 The insights above, the networking, the mentoring and the atmosphere at the Rhodes Ventures Forum, created an experience which I would not trade for anything when it comes to learning and getting motivation for starting and running successful ventures.
-I can confidently say that an experience as such should not be missed by any Rhodes Scholar who has an interest in building a start-up, enterprise, venture and or a business or working for one.
+I can confidently say that an experience like this should not be missed by any Rhodes Scholar who has an interest in building a start-up, enterprise, venture and or a business or working for one.

 Prince Abudu (Zimbabwe & Balliol 2016) is an unabashed optimist and highly motivated youth leader who has an amazing commitment to excellence, along with firm determination to serve for a greater good.
 Prince graduated summa cum laude with a Bachelor of Science degree in Computer Science and as the highest ranking scholar in the Department of Computer Science at Morehouse College, in Atlanta, Georgia, USA.
 Prince is currently working on a DPhil in Computer Science within the Sensor Networks and Indoor Positioning Group.
-Prince’s research focusses on optimising Machine Learning algorithms i.e. Recurrent Neural Networks for IoT applications.
+Prince’s research focuses on optimising Machine Learning algorithms i.e. Recurrent Neural Networks for IoT applications.
 Prince is also Co-Founder and Chief Operating Officer for Emergination Africa (www.emerginationafrica.org), an intercontinental youth-driven mentorship program operating in Zimbabwe.
 In 2014, owing to his social venture’s success, Prince was selected to be a Resolution Project Fellow at the Clinton Global Initiative University in Arizona, USA.
 This year, Prince joined the Harambe Entrepreneur Alliance as an associate, being selected to represent less than 2% of young African entrepreneurs who applied to the alliance.